 To promote its more powerful gasoline, it offered gas to race car drivers around L.A.
 From 1921 to 1932, cars using Richfield gas took the top five places at the Indianapolis 500, which spawned its “Gasoline of Power” branding.

 To celebrate this success, Richfield commissioned statues created by sculptor Finn Haakon Frolich featuring a dirt track racer sliding through a turn.
-These statues graced its service stations as a monument to commemorate racing success – including the West Hollywood location.
-The site today is a privately owned parking lot.
+These statues graced its service stations as a monument to commemorate racing success – including the West Hollywood location. online casino with $5 minimum deposit The site today is a privately owned parking lot.
 Richfield Oil eventually became Atlantic Richfield, or ARCO, gasoline stations.

 Hollywood Wedding Chapel